designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 of phenomenonal consciousness cannot be a direct _correlate_ (in the sense of being in spatio-temporal lock-step with) the neural processing associated directly with perception (cf.
 [Teller and Pugh, 1983](#teller83)).
-A very common intuition about consciousness is that for every perceptual judgement, there is (simultaneously, but mysteriously) a corresponding conscious "judgement", and that these two kinds of judgement are in a one-to-one, real-time correspondence.
+The "neural correlate" intuition about consciousness often goes like this: for every perceptual judgement, there is (simultaneously, but mysteriously) a corresponding conscious "judgement", and moreover these two kinds of judgement are in a one-to-one, real-time correspondence.
 (See [Chalmers, 1998](chalmers98), for a comprehensive list of some of “neural correlate” stories which have been told so far.)

 - - -